Caroline B. Owen

 about

 I am a postdoctoral researcher at the Università degli Studi di Milano-Bicocca.
 I work with Professor Davide Gerosa in the Department of Physics "Giuseppe Occhialini."
 I received my Ph.D. from the Physics Department at the University of Illinois, where I worked with Professor Nicolás Yunes.
+My dissertation was titled Gravitational waves as an avenue for exploring fundamental physics.

 In my research, I use gravitational wave observations to understand new physics.
 I have studied the mathematical structures of black holes in modified theories of gravity and the impact of model inaccuracies on biases in parameters recovered from gravitational wave data.
-Currently, I am interested in using gravitational wave observations of compact binaries to study dark matter indirectly.
+Currently, I am interested in using gravitational wave observations of compact binaries to study dark matter.

 Pronouns: she/her